Choosing the best website builder can be difficult, as there are 74 popular options to choose from with different feature sets.

 All modern website builders should have mobile-responsive templates that adjust your website’s elements to fit the device they are presented on.

 Domain names are the URLs that users put into their web browser when they want to visit a website.
 One benefit of using a website builder is that website hosting and domain name registration occur within the same platform.
 When you’re ready to build your website, you can either choose a new domain name or import one you already own from another tool like GoDaddy.

 What is the Best Website Builder for Small Business?

-The best website builders for small business will give you everything you need to get set up quickly.
+The best software for small businesses will give you everything you need to get set up quickly.
 The builder needs steady uptime so that your site doesn’t go down, and should provide email accounts for your employees.

 Local small businesses also need unique website features like maps and directions, store hours, the ability to share coupons, photo galleries, social media integrations and more.
 While most of the software tools on this list cover the basics that small business websites need, there are a few that rise above the rest.